devnull-cz/c-prog-lang/modules/storage-classes.md

 }
 ```

-You can also verify that as mentioned above, global variables can be only in the
+You can also verify that as mentioned above, global variables may be only in the
 static storage class:

 ```C